 (ii) What is a bio-reserve?
 Give two examples.

 Bio-reserves are protected areas.
-This is done to protect the natural vegetation, wildlife, and the environment.
+This is done to protect natural vegetation, wildlife and the environment.

 - Gulf of Mannar